Stratifications on the Ran space: Main results

-The paths $\gamma$ that satisfy the condition of Corollary \ref{cor:unique-maps} are called \emph{entrance paths}\footnote{See \cite{MR2575092} for the more common, complementary notion of \emph{exit path}.}.
-Note that two such maps with the same endpoints may not induce the same simplicial maps, that is, monodromy information is lost in the associated simplicial map.
+Note that two different $\gamma,\gamma'$ maps with the same endpoints may not induce the same simplicial map $\Cech_1(\gamma)$, $\Cech_1(\gamma')$.
+That is, monodromy information is lost in the associated simplicial map, as demonstrated in Figure \ref{fig:cor1example}.